about

 Partnerships and Collaborations

-We aim to contribute to the pressing need for research and engagement with practitioners and communities in order to build deep knowledge around neurodiversity in Southern Africa.
+Our goal is to address the pressing need for research and engagement with practitioners and communities in order to build deep knowledge around neurodiversity in Southern Africa.